isotopp/isotopp.github.io/_posts/2021-09-09-mysql-two-kinds-of-compression.md

 Even if the data in the page compressed to, say, 9 KB, it will still use 3 file system blocks of 4 KB out of the group of 4 that make up the file system storage for a page.
 So MySQL will only be able to give back 4 KB of space to the operating system.

-Holes in files can fill if you copy the file naively:
+Holes in files can fill when you copy the file naively:
-Copying `keks2.ibd` around without a hole-aware tool (for example rsync with the appropriate options) will fill the holes.
+Copying `keks2.ibd` around without a hole-aware tool will fill the holes.
 That means: the copy of the 72 MB source file will be a 252 MB destination file.
+A secure way to copy the file would be  rsync with the appropriate options.

 Holes in files are also causing disk seeks.
 This is not an issue for any SSD or NVME flash, but can hurt performance on hard disks.
-On the other hand, this is 2021, and whoever is still running a database in HDD probably deserves no better.
+On the other hand, this is 2021, and whoever is still running a database on HDD probably deserves no better.

 # TL;DR

-Given that, for my usage scenarios there is probably no use for table compression anywhere for any reason.
+Given all of the above, for my usage scenarios there is probably no use for table compression anywhere for any reason.
 I should be using page compression everywhere where I need it.